jimbono/stencil-form-telemetry/project-documentation.md

    - Verify correct emission of FormCompletionTime events
    - Test edge cases like rapid form submissions
 6. For `UserProfile` component:
-   - Create a mock `UserService` implementation for unit tests
+   - Test edit mode entry and exit
+   - Verify correct emission of ProfileEditStarted and ProfileUpdated events
-   - Test component lifecycle telemetry events
+   - Test individual field edits and corresponding telemetry events
+   - Test error handling during profile updates
+   - Verify that the component correctly updates its state after a successful profile update
+7. For `MockUserService`:
-   - Test performance metric emission for data fetching
+   - Test getUserData method for both existing and non-existing users
-   - Test error handling and corresponding telemetry events
+   - Test updateUserData method for successful updates and error cases
-   - Test user interaction telemetry events

 ## Deployment Considerations